 Immediate summary

-Around Paris, there are a number of short itineraries that allow you to ride in peace and quiet without leaving the city.
-This guide presents five outings that are simple, accessible and quick to get to.
-The roads are clean, the traffic reasonable and the routes suitable for all levels, including A2 and 125cc bikes.
+Around Paris, several short routes allow you to drive in peace without leaving the city.
+This guide presents five exits that are simple, accessible and quick to access.
+The roads are clean, the traffic is reasonable and the trips are suitable for all levels, including A2 or 125cc motorbikes.

 1. Meudon and the national forest (south-west)